Words by John Peter Himor

 Photo from Elait’s Facebook page and Amber Yaokasin’s (@amber.yaokasin) Facebook post

-Artisanal and rolled ice cream is uniquely offered at Elait, where most of their employees are hearing impaired.
-They also conduct workshops for the public to learn basic sign language so it’s easier to strike a conversation and make friends with our deaf companions.
+Artisanal and rolled ice cream is uniquely offered at Elait, where most of their employees are Deaf.
+They also conduct workshops for the public to learn basic sign language so it’s easier to strike up a conversation and make friends with our Deaf companions.

 3. Conscious Canvas PH

 Photos from Conscious Canvas’ Facebook page